Frequently asked questions

 Trading principle

-• Both our Sencha and Matcha are grown by the respective tea farmer on his own tea farm.
-Our business partner picks up the tea directly from the farmers, sorts the tea leaves, packs it in bulk and transports it to the airport.
-Since our Kabusecha is an unsorted tea (Aracha), our Kabusecha is exported to us directly from the farm in Shizuoka.
-Our matcha tea farmers do not have their own grinding machines, so the matcha is ground at our business partner's facility before it is packaged in Japan.
-This is typical for small tea farmers who produce mainly for the local market.
+Both our Sencha green tea and our Matcha are grown by the respective tea farmer on his own tea farm.
+Our business partner collects the tea directly from the farmers, sorts the tea leaves, packs it in bulk packaging and transports it to the airport.
+Most of our matcha tea farmers do not have their own grinding machines, so the matcha is ground by our business partner before it is packaged in Japan.
+This is typical for small tea farmers who mainly produce for the local market.

-The tea arrives in Germany by air freight.
-Here it is cleared through customs and transported by OCS ANA, on our behalf, from the airport to Rostock.
+The tea is sent to Germany by air freight.
+Here it is cleared through customs and transported from the airport to Rostock by UPS on our behalf.
 We inspect the tea for integrity, appearance, smell and taste.
-Then we have it analyzed for pesticides by an independent institute.
-Only when we are 100% sure that the tea is flawless and, above all, pesticide-free, do we unpack it in our tea packaging and send it to you.
+We then have it analyzed for pesticides by an independent institute.
+Only when we are 100% sure that the tea is flawless and, above all, pesticide-free, do we pack it fresh in our tea packaging every week and send it to you. -

-• Conventional green tea is usually purchased via traders at auctions in Asia, blended and sold to the local German trader via several intermediaries.
-Small tea farmers with their own tea farms usually play only a minor role here.
-This is best explained by an example:
+Conventional green tea is usually purchased and blended by local traders at auctions in Asia.
+Other middlemen order the green tea from Asia, which is then transported to Europe by ship in containers.
+This transportation usually takes 2-3 months.
+The local German retailer then buys this tea from the middleman in the EU.
+Small tea farmers with their own tea farms generally play only a minor role or none at all.
+This is best explained using an example:

 A German online tea store wants to offer its customers mild, slightly fruity green tea.
-He requests such a tea from the wholesaler (intermediary A) in Germany.
-This intermediary A actually has a tea of this type in his assortment.
-Where does he get it?
-He gets his tea from another wholesaler (Intermediary B) in Italy.
-He is well acquainted with the import of EU-compliant goods from Asia.
-He has business relations with a wholesaler in Japan (trader C), who can supply him with this tea on a regular basis and in unlimited quantities - but how does this work?
-How can a tea producer permanently supply all desired quantities with a constant taste?
+He asks the wholesaler (intermediary A) in Germany for such a tea.
+This intermediary A actually has a tea of this type in its range.
+Where does he get it from?
+He obtains his tea from another wholesaler (intermediary B) in Italy.
+He is very familiar with the import of EU-compliant goods from Asia.
+He has business relations with a wholesaler in Japan (retailer C) who can supply him with this tea regularly and in unlimited quantities - but how does this work?
+How can a tea producer permanently supply all the desired quantities with a consistent taste?

-• Advantages: Customers can choose from a wide variety of green teas to suit their tastes in online stores and tea houses.
+Advantages: Customers can choose from a wide variety of green teas to suit their taste in online stores and tea houses.
 The selection is huge and the desired quantity is usually always in stock.
-If, for example, a Japanese producer fails, a similar product is simply bought from a Chinese tea farmer and added.
+If, for example, a Japanese producer is unavailable, a similar product is simply bought from a Chinese tea grower and mixed in.
 On the other hand, there are some

 disadvantages:

-PESTICIDES AND POLLUTANTS: There is a high probability that a tea from different sources, which has often been mixed and repackaged, is contaminated with pesticides and pollutants.
-Even BIO teas can be affected if there are not constant (voluntary) checks throughout the supply chain by all producers and intermediaries involved.
+PESTICIDES AND POLLUTANTS: There is a high probability that tea from different sources, which has often been mixed and repackaged, is contaminated with pesticides and harmful substances.
+Organic teas can also be affected if (voluntary) controls are not constantly carried out throughout the supply chain by all producers and intermediaries involved.

-QUALITY: Inferior teas with mild flavors can be mixed into a blend without it being noticeable in the overall mix.
-Due to a chain of middlemen, the cost pressure is very high and everyone tries to make a high margin.
+QUALITY: Inferior teas with a mild taste can be mixed into a blend without it being noticeable in the overall mix.
+Due to a chain of middlemen, the cost pressure is very high and everyone tries to achieve a high margin.
+The transportation routes by ship are lengthy and the quality often suffers as a result.

-TRACEABILITY: A traceability to the individual producers is mostly no longer possible.
-Often there are too many different teas that are mixed.
-The middlemen and even the local stores are therefore usually unable to provide any information about the producers.
+TRACEABILITY: It is usually no longer possible to trace the individual producers.
+There are often too many different teas that are blended.
+The middlemen and even the local stores are therefore usually unable to provide any information about the producers. -

-DIRECTLY FROM THE GROWER: We know the origin of our green teas exactly and can transparently present you the respective producer with pictures, videos & information.
-We can trust 100% in the sustainable tea cultivation of our tea farmers and the renunciation of pesticides & chemical fertilizers.
-And so can you as our customers.
+DIRECT FROM THE PRODUCER: We know exactly where our green teas come from and can transparently introduce you to the respective producer with pictures, videos and information.
+We can rely 100% on the sustainable tea cultivation of our tea farmers and the absence of pesticides and chemical fertilizers.
+And as our customer, you can too.QUALITY:

-ONLY ONE GROWER PER TEA: Our teas are of the highest quality, 100% traceable to the producer, absolutely pesticide-free, unblended & not flavored.
-Each green tea tastes the same as the respective tea farmer intended with cultivation & harvest.
-You can taste this difference.
+ONLY ONE PRODUCER PER TEA: Our teas are of the highest quality, 100% traceable to the producer, absolutely pesticide-free, unblended & unflavored.
+Every green tea tastes just as the tea farmer intended it to taste when growing and harvesting it.
+You can taste the difference.

-NO INTERMEDIATE DEALERS: Measured against the high quality, our teas are particularly inexpensive, because compared to the conventional tea trade, we can offer a higher quality at lower prices.
-"From the tea farm to the tea package" is not just a saying, but to be taken literally with us.
+NO INTERMEDIATE TRADERS: Compared to the high quality, our teas are particularly affordable because we can offer higher quality at lower prices compared to the conventional tea trade.
+"From the tea farm to the tea packet" is not just a slogan, but something we take literally.

-SUSTAINABILITY & FOLLOW-UP: Our tea farmers can get a higher price for their teas than by selling to intermediaries.
-This is important for a long-term relationship.
-We want you to know & appreciate the producer of each tea as well.
+SUSTAINABILITY & SUSTAINABILITY: Our tea farmers can achieve a higher price for their teas than by selling to middlemen.
+This is important for long-term cooperation.
+We want you to know and appreciate the producer of the tea. -

 ORDER, PAYMENT & SHIPPING